Philippine mythology: Oral literature

-Oral literature (also known as folk literature) consists of stories are passed down the generations by speech or song.
+Oral literature (also known as folk literature) consists of stories that passed down the generations by speech or song.
 All Philippine mythologies originated as oral literature.
 Stories naturally change and proliferate.
 Despite many recording projects, the majority have yet to be properly documented.
-These traditions were intentionally interfered with by the Spanish through the 16th century introduction of Christian mythology.
+These traditions were intentionally influenced with by the Spanish through the 16th century influence of Christian mythology.
 Examples include the Biag ni Lam-ang and the Tale of Bernardo Carpio, where certain characters were imposed with Spanish names and influence.
-Interest in oral literature grew in the 21st century due to interest among the youth, coupled with literary works, television, radio, and social media.
+Interest in oral literature grew in the 21st century due to interest among the youth, alongside with literary works, television, radio, and social media.

 Written literature

 Spanish chroniclers have claimed that the indigenous population of the Philippines did not have written religious literature.
 However, scholars agree that statements of denial likely reflected a desire by the colonizers to deny the existence of what they did not approve.
-For example, the Spanish chronicler Chirino claimed that the natives had no religious writings, but on the same account narrated that a native possessed an indigenous poetic book.
+For example, the Spanish chronicler Chirino stated that the natives had no religious writings, but on the same account narrated that a native possessed an indigenous poetic book.
 The book was utilized by the natives to express a "deliberate pact" with what the Spanish called with prejudice as "the devil", which contextually was an indigenous god and not a demon.
-The book was burned by order of the Spanish.
+The book was burned on order of the Spanish.
 The scholar Beyer also noted of the time when a Spanish priest boasted about burning indigenous religious writings, specifically "more than three hundred scrolls written in the native character".
 Even Chinese sources maintain the existence of indigenous religious texts from the Philippines.
 In 1349, the Chinese Wang Ta-yuan recorded that widows of important leaders spent the rest of their lives poring over religious texts.
-Spanish sources note that native writings were written on native reeds and leaves using iron points and other local pens, similar to how things are written on a papyrus, and fashioned into scrolls or books.
+Spanish sources note that native writings were written on native reeds and leaves using iron points and other local pens, similar to how things are written on a papyrus, and formed into scrolls or books.
 Some were also written on bamboos.

 Juan de Plasencia wrote the Relacion de las Costumbres de Los Tagalos in 1589, documenting the traditions of the Tagalog people.
 Miguel de Loarca wrote Relacion de las Yslas Filipinas and Pedro Chirino added Relacion de las Yslas Filipinas (1604).
 Anitism books have been published by universities throughout the country, such as Mindanao State University, University of San Carlos, University of the Philippines, Ateneo Universities, Silliman University, and University of the Cordilleras, as well as other publishers such as Anvil Publishing.
 The publications spanned the 16th to the 21st centuries.
 Printed but unpublished sources include college and graduate school theses.
 Written literature does not provide definitive accounts of particular stories, which vary from town to town, even within the same ethnic group.
 Examples include Bakunawa and the Seven Moons and The Tambanokano, whose specifics depend on the locality, ethnicity, story origin, and cultural progression.